-Freemasonry is definitely one of the oldest existing organisations in the world and it has been around since probably before Medieval times.
+Freemasonry is definitely one of the oldest existing organizations in the world.
+Its organized rituals have been around since pre-Medieval times.

 The fraternity is based on principles such as truth and love, which were relevant many years ago and are still relevant today.

-Freemasonry teaches man to be righteous in his actions, and to always be honest towards other men.
-It also values brotherly love and just conduct.
+Freemasonry teaches a man to be righteous in his actions and to always be honest towards others.
+It also values brotherly love and just conducts.

 Such principles have always been important in the world and can never become outdated.